jgreathouse9/mlsynth/TSSC/TSSCVignette.md

 > This is an ongoing project; any feedback or comments are most welcome!
 In particular, someday I will add in the confidence intervals as well as do deeper explication of the subsampling routine for method selection.

 # Introduction
 This tutorial uses publicly available data to demonstrate the utility of the [Two-Step](https://doi.org/10.1287/mnsc.2023.4878) Synthetic Control Method (TSSCM).
-The Python code is based on MATLAB code by [Kathleen Li](https://sites.utexas.edu/kathleenli/).
-The tutorial is also intended to give social scientists a more precise idea of the parallel trends assumptions underlying difference-in-differences (DID) and SCM, as these designs are increasingly popular for policy analysts, economists, marketers, and other fields.
-As a sort of prerequisite, I presumse that the reader is familiar with the basics of causal inference as well as the estimation of these designs.
-I begin with the mathematical preliminaries:
+The Python code is based on MATLAB code by [Kathleen Li](https://sites.utexas.edu/kathleenli/) and [Venkatesh Shankar](https://mays.tamu.edu/directory/venkatesh-shankar/).
+The tutorial is also intended to give social scientists a more precise idea of the parallel trends assumptions underlying SCM, as the design is increasingly popular for policy analysts, economists, marketers, and other fields.
+As a sort of prerequisite, I presumse that the reader is familiar with the basics of causal inference as well as the estimation of SCM and DID.
+I still, however, begin with the preliminaries.
 # Model Primitives
 Here, we have $\mathcal{N} \coloneqq \lbrace{1 \ldots N \rbrace}$ units across $t \in \left(1, T\right) \cap \mathbb{N}$ time periods, where $j=1$ is our sole treated unit.
 This leaves us with $\mathcal{N}\_{0} \coloneqq \lbrace{2 \ldots N\rbrace}$ control units, with the cardinality of this set being the number of controls.
 We have two sets of time series $\mathcal{T}\coloneqq \mathcal{T}\_{0} \cup \mathcal{T}\_{1}$, where $\mathcal{T}\_{0}\coloneqq  \lbrace{1\ldots T_0 \rbrace}$ is the pre-intervention period and $\mathcal{T}\_{1}\coloneqq \lbrace{T_0+1\ldots T \rbrace}$ denotes the post-intervention period, each with their respective cardinalities.
 Let $\mathbf{w} \coloneqq \lbrace{w_2 \ldots w\_N  \rbrace}$ be a generic weight vector we assign to untreated units.
 We observe
 ```math